rakaar/a-django-REST-backend/docs/user/docs.md

 On hitting the endpoint
 Response
 - { "message": "success", "status": 200 } if successful
-- { "message": "invalid email or token", "status": 400 } if token is invalid for the given email - for activity = "token"
+- { "message": "invalid token", "status": 400 } if token is invalid for the given email - for activity = "token"
 - { "message": "incorrect password", "status": 401 } if wrong password - for activity = "update"
 - { "message": "invalid token", "status": 400 } if token expired/invalid - for activity = "update"
 - { "message": "invalid activity", "status": 400 } if activity is neither "update" nor "token"